-Together with the university's retirement plan service providers, Employee Services will deliver high-quality benefits and financial education to faculty and staff from the convenience of your office.
+Together with the university's retirement plan service providers, Employee Services will deliver high-quality benefits and financial education to faculty and staff.
 It's information that will benefit them for years to come.
-You can choose presentation topics, dates, times and locations to fit your team's needs—these talks can be a perfect fit for your next staff meeting or retreat.
+You can choose presentation topics, dates, times and locations to fit your team's needs—these talks can be a perfect fit for your next staff meeting.

 Choose from a wide range of benefits and personal finance topics for your team.
 When you're ready to request your talk, click the Get Started tab.